Dyslipidemia means the fats in your blood are out of balance.

 On Truth: What is one habit you are hiding?
 What is the one thing you know you shouldn't be doing, but you keep telling yourself, "it won't bother me"?

 I am a Nurse Practitioner.
 I could prescribe pills all day.
 But a pill cannot fix a rhythm.
+We need to build habits that help your body heal.

 The Virtual Dispensary